 - Test yeast – After 10 minutes if the yeast isn’t bubbly and foamy, toss it and get new yeast.

 - I didn’t think the carrots would cook in just the time it took the cinnamon rolls to bake.
-Therefore, I heated them with along with the milk, sugar, nutmeg, cinnamon, salt and butter to 130° F. I then add this mixture to yeast and some flour to activate the yeast.
+Therefore, I heated them along with the milk, sugar, nutmeg, cinnamon, salt and butter to 130° F. I then add this mixture to yeast and some flour to activate the yeast.
 The milk mixture needs to be between 120° F and 130° F to activate the yeast.

 - I find the best place to let the dough rest and rise is either in the microwave with the door closed or in the oven with the door closed and the light on.